War of the Sixth Coalition: Swedish invasion of Denmark and the liberation of northern Germany and the Low Countries

+Final battles of the war: Sweden's Norwegian campaign

+However, whilst Bernadotte cleared the Low Countries of the French in Spring 1814, the people of Norway objected to being bartered between kings, declared independence and adopted their own constitution on 17 May 1814.
+Even as fighting between the Coalition and France ended with Napoleon's abdication, codified in the Treaty of Fontainbleau on 11 April 1814, Bernadotte found himself planning and leading yet another campaign to see the results of the Treaty of Kiel fully realized.
+It would be the final campaign of the War of the Sixth Coalition.

-On 14 January 1814, the Treaty of Kiel was concluded between Sweden and Denmark–Norway.
-By the terms of the treaty, the Kingdom of Norway was to be ceded to the King of Sweden.
-However, the Norwegians rejected this, declaring independence and adopting their own constitution on 17 May.
-On 27 July, Bernadotte and his Swedish forces (the Russians parted ways after the Danish Campaign) invaded Norway with 70,000 well-trained, well-equipped men, many of whom were veterans of the Leipzig Campaign.
-Facing them were 30,000 Norwegian militia, who were short on equipment and training but full of patriotic ardor and acquitted themselves well in the face of overwhelming odds.
-Following a short war, where the Norwegians fought well, winning battles at Lier and Matrand, but could not stop the Swedes from advancing, an armistice (the Convention of Moss) was concluded on 14 August.
+On 27 July 1814, Bernadotte, supported by the Swedish and British fleets, invaded Norway on two fronts, intending to envelop the Norwegian forces with a combined Swedish army of 40,000 well-trained, well-equipped men, many of whom were veterans of the recent Leipzig and Danish Campaigns.
+Facing them were 30,000 Norwegian militia, who were short on equipment, training and munitions, but full of patriotic ardor and acquitted themselves well in the face of overwhelming odds.

+The Norwegians fought well, winning defensive battles at Lier and Matrand, but could not stop the advancing Swedish columns.
+As a consequence, an armistice (the Convention of Moss) was concluded on 14 August followed by swift negotiations.
 The terms of Union were generous to the Norwegians as Bernadotte and the Swedes had no wish to inaugurate the union of Sweden and Norway with further bloodshed.
 Norway agreed to enter into a personal union with Sweden as a separate state with its own constitution and institutions, except for the common king and foreign service.
-The Union between Sweden and Norway was formally established on 4 November 1814, when the Parliament of Norway adopted the necessary constitutional amendments, and elected Charles XIII of Sweden as King of Norway.
+The Union between Sweden and Norway was formally established on 4 November 1814, when the Storting adopted the necessary constitutional amendments, and elected Charles XIII of Sweden as King of Norway.

-With his primary goal of detaching Norway from Denmark and binding it with Sweden achieved, Bernadotte and his Army of the North played no further major role in the war against the French beyond invading and occupying the Low Countries and masking Marshal Davout's 35,000 man corps in Hamburg, as well as the 100,000 French troops still garrisoned in fortresses throughout northern Germany.
-Marshal Davout held Hamburg for France until after Napoleon's abdication in April 1814.
+The Convention of Moss, signed on 14 August 1814, concluded the last active campaign of the War of the Sixth Coalition.